Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Numerical Results

 \section{Numerical Results}

-In this section, we provide simulation results to demonstrate that the precoders designed in the matrix manifold framework are numerically superior and computationally efficient under different power constraints, especially when RCG method is used.
-We adopt the prevalent QuaDRiGa channel model \cite{QuaDRiGa}, where "3GPP 38.901 UMa NLOS" scenario is considered.
-The 25m high BS with $M_t=128$ antennas serves $U=20$ UTs, which are randomly distributed in the cell with radius of 250m at height of 1.5m.
-The antenna type is "3gpp-3d" at the BS side and "ula" at the user side.
+In this section, we provide simulation results to demonstrate that the precoders designed in the matrix manifold framework are numerically superior and computationally efficient under different power constraints, especially when the RCG method is used.
+We adopt the prevalent QuaDRiGa channel model \cite{QuaDRiGa}, where ``3GPP 38.901 UMa NLOS'' scenario is considered.
+The 25 m high BS with $M_t=128$ antennas serves $U=20$ 1.5 m high UTs, which are randomly distributed in the cell with the radius of 250 m.
+The antenna type is ``3gpp-3d'' at the BS side and ``ula'' at the user side.
 For simplicity, we set $M_i=d_i=2, P_i=\frac{P}{U}, \forall i\in\cU$.
 The center frequency is set at 4.8 GHz.
-The weighted factor of each user is set to be $1$.
+The weighted factor of each user is set to $1$.
+The powers of the channels for different users are normalized.
+The SNR is defined as $\frac{P}{\sigma_z^2}$, where the noise power $\sigma_z^2$ is set to be 1 and different SNRs are obtained by adjusting the transmit power $P$.
+For fair comparison, the Riemannian methods and the iterative methods for comparison are all initialized by the regularized zero-forcing (RZF) precoders \cite{RZF}, which are forced to satisfy the TPC, PUPC and PAPC, respectively.